 On this International Women's Day, as a man, a father, and the Prime Minister of Timor-Leste my message is for men and boys.
 We must play a more active role supporting and enabling women's social and economic empowerment.

-The double burden of work must be shared between men and women.
+The double burden of work must be shared between men and boys and women and girls.

 By having a more gender equal society, we will have a more productive Timor-Leste ready to face the challenges of nationhood.